matyo91/darkwaar/README.md

 ## Demo

-Run `demo/ecs_demo.tscn` to see the ECS in action:
+Run `demo/darkwaar5.tscn` or `demo/darkwaar6.tscn` to see the ECS in action:
-- Entities moving around
+- Entities with various components
 - Entity dying after 3 seconds
 - Press SPACE to query entity states